Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/40 - Data link layer services.md

 ✅ No overflow, so we don’t need to wrap around.

-2. Step 2: Take the 1’s complement of the result (flip all bits)
+2. Take the 1’s complement of the result (flip all bits)

 ```yaml
 Original Sum:     10111011